 It is okay to opt for a leash that clips around your waist, but a lot of serious canicrossers use a harness or wide belt for extra comfort and support.
 It is similar to a climbing harness: you step into it, and it supports your hips and pelvis.

 Having a belt or rucksack that can hold water is useful, it should also have room for a portable travel bowl for your dog.
 Don’t forget some dog waste bags, too.

 It is a great sport for most dogs.
 Some breeds are natural canicrossers, like Huskies, but, even breeds like Chihuahuas have been known to get involved and love it.
 There are a few exceptions though.

 While your puppies bones are still growing, it is vitally important they are not over-exercised.
-Canicross is not appropriate until your dog is fully grown, so generally over a year old or even 18 months for large breeds.
+Canicross is not appropriate until your dog is fully grown, so generally over a year old or even 18 to 24 months for large or giant breeds.